 - YO one last time and pull the working yarn through all 3 loops on the hook;

-3. How to Invisible Decrease in Double Crochet
+3. How to Invisible Decrease in dc

 A double crochet invisible decrease (dc inv dec) is ideal for achieving a flawless finish.
 Unlike the normal decrease, this method combines two base stitches into one before making the dc stitch.